 Promoting biodiversity

 Biodiversity is key to macadamia farms being able to grow the decadent nuts we all love as well as to help protect and preserve the natural environment that sustains the industry.
-In the world of horticulture our growers are considered ‘greenies’ because they prioritise beneficial insects, native bees and barn owls to help with managing the pests that can affect even the best-run orchards.

 "We're attracting so many beneficial insects that are helping to control problem insects, so we have nature helping us control that rather than a chemical."